dhh1128/cfa/README.md

+Ideas:

+* what relationships does this file have to other files (and to its container)
+* what kind of relationship is it?
+* how many in the relationship?
+* what are the types of the files?
+*
+* CFA statements in form: s i identifier clarifier
+* some statements can be about container (first letter is 'c'...)
+* embed a filename regex in SAID placeholder
+* declare that a file must have a sidecar named .cfas? s i {fname} 1c1

 # Cross-File Associations

-Cross-File Associations (CFAs) are conventions that reveal and preserve connections among files and file-like objects.
-They make software and humans smarter about grouping things together.
+Cross-File Associations (CFAs) are a way to declare relationships among files and file-like objects.
+They help software and humans to be smarter about grouping things together.

 CFAs aren't for expressing every nuance of relationships; rather, they make it easy to say the basics.
-They aim for a sweet spot: simple enough for anybody to use without special tools &mdash; but sophisticated enough to enable powerful features in software that wants to be helpful.
+They're simple enough for anybody to use without special tools, but sophisticated enough to enable powerful features in software that wants to be helpful.

 Consider an email that includes as attachments a slide deck, photos, a spreadsheet, and a digital signature.
 A CFA can make it obvious that the digital signature is bound to the spreadsheet.
 Noticing the CFA, email clients can encourage uploading or downloading the two associated files as a unit, and warn if they become separated.

 ![CFA example](cfa-example.png)

-## Quick Reference

 ## Tutorial

 ### Concepts

-The theory behind CFAs is described in [an academic paper](https://example.com), and the [specification for CFAs](https://github.com/dhh1128/cfa-rfc) is published as an RFC.
+The theory behind CFAs is described in [an academic paper](https://docs.google.com/document/d/1rjjPIhRTlfH4kQYt0t8LBuamAXn63VQHUpUqvdMSGUY/edit), and the [specification for CFAs](https://github.com/dhh1128/cfa-rfc) is being managed as an RFC draft.
 We'll skip most of the details in this tutorial, but we still need to define a few terms.

-In the context of CFAs, a __file__ is anything that has a name/identifier and content &mdash; the familiar artifact in a file system, but also a web page, a tweet, a piece of data, etc. A __container__ is anything that holds files: a folder, an email, a zip file, a database, an S3 bucket, and so forth.
+In the context of CFAs, a __file__ is anything that has a name/identifier and content &mdash; the familiar artifact in a file system, but also a web page, a tweet, a piece of data, etc. A __container__ is anything that holds files: a folder, an email, a database, an S3 bucket, and so forth.
+These two object categories are not mutually exclusive; files can be containers (e.g., zip files), and containers can be thought of as files (e.g., emails saved as .eml).

 When a file participates in a cross-file association, we say that the file __binds__ the CFA.
 A given file may bind zero or more CFAs.